What you might have missed overnight at the Winter Olympics

-Winter Olympics: What you might have missed overnight including curling and big air
+Winter Olympics: What you might have missed overnight including snowboard cross and skiing

-Teenager Kirsty Muir finished in a superb fifth place for GB in the freestyle Big Air

-Great Britain’s Bruce Mouat and Jennifer Dodds missed out on a mixed curling bronze medal on the fourth day of the Winter Olympics.

 What’s happened so far?